Benrahma brace sends Brentford into EFL Cup quarter-finals with victory over Fulham | Goal.com

 The Algerian nutmegs Hector, then bends one into the bottom corner.
 What a goal.#BrentfordFC #BREFUL pic.twitter.com/BiqkA9FQel

-The Algeria international who was named as Man of the Match was substituted a minute after completing his double for Fin Stevens.
+The Algeria international, who was named Man of the Match, was substituted a minute after completing his double for Fin Stevens.
 Apart from his goals, he also produced six successful dribbles from seven attempts, 45 touches and 11 accurate passes.

 Wednesday’s victory marked the first time Benrahma made the Brentford starting XI this season, with his only other appearance being 17 minutes in their 1-1 Championship draw with Millwall.